 Last updated: 5/20/2013

-A. If a student does not have contact with a student for five consecutive school days without valid justification, you should be thinking about your truancy procedures and the Becca Bill.
+A. If a student does not have contact with a certificated teacher for five consecutive school days without valid justification, you should be thinking about your truancy procedures and the Becca Bill.
 OSPI guidance on ALE student truancy can be found in this memo posted on November 5, 2013.
 Additionally, if a student does not have direct personal contact with a certificated teacher for twenty consecutive school days, you cannot claim funding for the student, as stated in section 7b of the ALE rules.

 Last updated: 11/06/2013